Enea Benedetto

 and currently serves as the President of the Saudi-European Innovation Hub (SEIH), a pioneering initiative aimed at fostering collaboration in innovation, fintech, and smart cities between Saudi Arabia and Europe.
 He is also the CEO and founder of benediXit OÜ, a consultancy firm focused on digital transformation, innovation, and strategic planning.
+Benedetto is the CEO of Royal Protocol UÜ since July 2025, an Estonian company that owns and operates the blockchain platform, know-how and protocols of the Royal Protocol, developed in partnership with Emanuele Filiberto of Savoy, Prince of Venice.

 Early and career

 Enea Benedetto was born in Turin, Italy, in 1975.
-He attended the Universite Paris Cite between 1993 and 1997 and graduated with a Doctor in Sociology.
+He attended the Université Paris Cité between 1993 and 1997 and graduated with a Doctor in Sociology.
 He also holds a master's degree in sociology from Universite Toulouse.
 In January 2016, Benedetto launched Vectorium, a company servicing the blockchain and AI development through the crypto carbon credits innovation.
 He is also the founder of benediXit which was launched in 2018.

 In July 2020, Benedetto attempted to purchase the Serie A football club Torino FC.
 In July 2022, Benedetto re-established the old Torino Calcio, creating the AS Torino Calcio.
 He was subsequently appointed President of Unione Sportiva Alessandria Calcio 1912.